nf-core/viralmetagenome/docs/usage/customisation/databases.md

 ### Host read removal

-Viralmetagenome uses Kraken2 to remove contaminated reads.
+nf-core/viralmetagenome uses Kraken2 to remove contaminated reads.

 :::info{title="Why kraken2 for host removal?"}
 The reason why we use Kraken2 for host removal over regular read mappers is nicely explained in the following papers: